pcafrica/advanced_programming_2024-2025/exercises/13/13-py_scicomp.md

 # Exercise 4: designing a Neural Network for binary classification

-1. Import the `XORDataset` from `dataset.py`
+1. Import the `XORDataset` from `dataset.py`.
-2. Design a neural network in PyTorch that correctly classify the samples
+2. Design a neural network in PyTorch that correctly classify the samples.
-3. As a Loss Function, use `nn.BCEWithLogitsLoss()`
+3. As a loss function, use `nn.BCEWithLogitsLoss()`.

 ---

 # Exercise 5: code obfuscation

-Without executing the program, determine the output of running the code contained in `wish.cpp`.
+Without executing the program, determine the output of the code contained in `wish.cpp`.